Skip to main content

 • The nonfunctional requirement that the system runs a new hardware asset scan within a certain amount of time

 Seaghán is an ST&E superstar!
 He recognizes the need for thorough, logical, systematic, and early test planning.
-He also knows how important it is to follow up testing with well-documented and unbiased ST&E results.
+He ensures that all testing is followed up with well-documented and unbiased ST&E results, aligning with security standards such as the OWASP Application Security Verification Standard (ASVS).
 These results provide useful information to system developers like Michel, decision makers like Manda, and most importantly, the system users, whether they be business users like Gayle or even outside customers.

 Sum It Up